 Adjunct/Affiliated Professor

-She holds an undergraduate degree in communications/organizational development, a graduate degree in public administration/business and a law degree.
-Michelle completed a fellowship at the Humphrey Institute Public Policy Forum where she did her group work on women and people of color in political leadership.
+She holds an undergraduate degree in communications/ organizational development, a graduate degree in public administration/business and a law degree.
+Michelle also completed a fellowship at the Humphrey Institute Public Policy Forum where she did her group work on women and people of color in political leadership.

-At the age of 19, she founded “Avenues for Homeless Youth” which in 1993, was the first shelter for homeless youth in Minneapolis and the organization is still in existence today.
+At the age of 19, she founded “Avenues for Homeless Youth” which in 1993, was the first shelter for homeless youth in Minneapolis.
+The organization is still in existence today.

 Throughout her career, she has been a tireless advocate for youth experiencing homelessness and sexual exploitation, child welfare, women’s rights, LGBTQ+ rights, and eliminating racism.

-Michelle has held leadership position at nonprofits including: Avenues for Homeless Youth, FamilyWise, CommonBond Communities, the YWCA of Delaware, the Bridge for Youth and the CEO/President for the YWCA of Minneapolis.
-Michelle currently is a deputy director at the Minnesota Department of Employment and Economic Development.
+Michelle has held leadership positions at organizations including: Avenues for Homeless Youth, FamilyWise, CommonBond Communities, YWCA of Delaware, YWCA Minneapolis, the Bridge for Youth, the Minnesota Department of Human Services and the Minnesota Department of Employment and Economic Development- Vocational Rehabilitation Services.

 Teaching